sylikc/jpegview/current/readme.txt

 [1.0.35]
 Bugs fixed:
 - Fixed font handle leak, preventing display of movies with more than 5000 frames when EXIF display was enabled during movie playing
+New features:
+- Support for AVX2 (256 bit SIMD) on processors providing this instruction set.
+64 bit version only!
 Other changes:
 - Increased maximum image size to 500 MPixels for 64 bit version
 - Increased maximum JPEG comment length to 4096 characters